 This Settlement can result in benefiting individual Retired Players in two ways.
 First, the creation of the Licensing Agency has the potential to provide direct payments to Class Members whose Publicity Rights are licensed, on a group basis, on their behalf.

-Second, the Common Good Fund will make contributions to organizations for the purpose of providing health, welfare and other benefits to Class Members.
-A Common Good Entity, with an initial Board of Retired Players, will manage the Common Good Fund and decide which organizations it will support.
+Second, the Greater Good Fund will make contributions to organizations for the purpose of providing health, welfare and other benefits to Class Members.
+A Common Good Entity, with an initial Board of Retired Players, will manage the Greater Good Fund and decide which organizations it will support.

 How will the Licensing Agency work?